3mcd/harmony-ecs/README.md

 # harmony-ecs

-The beginnings of an archetypal ECS with support for object components, binary components (via TypedArrays) and third-party libraries.
+A small archetypal ECS focused on compatibility and performance.
+Harmony has a small footprint, making it a good set of building blocks to make a full ECS with.

-I wrote a short article that describes the motivation for this project called _[ECS in JS – Storage Mechanisms](https://crablike.hashnode.dev/ecs-in-js-storage-mechanisms)_.
+I wrote a short article that describes the motivation for this project called _[ECS in JS – Storage Mechanisms](https://javelin.hashnode.dev/ecs-in-js-storage-mechanisms)_.

+Harmony will eventually be incorporated into [Javelin](https://github.com/3mcd/javelin), a more feature-rich ECS focused on multiplayer game development.

+## Features

+- Written in TypeScript
+- Hybrid struct-of-array `{ x: [] }` and array-of-struct `[{ x }]` storage
+- Fast iteration
+- Fast insert/relocate via archetype graph
+- Compatible with (any?) third-party library

+## Example

 ```ts
 import * as Harmony from "./lib/dist"